 How is losing your faith in God the best thing that could happen?
-It starts with answering the question, what is the difference between faith and confidence?
-Understanding how religion uses faith and cultural folklore will give you the freedom to choose a new path.
+It starts with understanding the difference between faith and confidence.
+This will help you see how religion uses faith to make people customers.
+With this knowledge, you have the freedom to choose your own path.
 Are you ready for this adventure?

 We can infuse words with almost any meaning.
 Semantics is the study of how languages attach meaning to terms.
 When someone says it’s just semantics, they argue that the words mean the same thing.
 But the difference between religious faith and confidence is not the same.

 It is a general rule we anticipate the best possible outcome is what we hope to occur.
 The most favorable outcome is the preferred result given any set of circumstances.
 If you are in a harmful situation, then freedom from that harmful situation is the best outcome.